AliFarghadan/RSVD-Delta-t/README.md

 ### Makefile usage

-The Makefile is written to build the executable from the source code.
+The `makefile` is written to build the executable from the source code.
 You can use the following commands:

 * `make` to build the executable
 * `make clean` to remove the executable